Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation

-\paragraph{Pretraining for shape update} In practice, it is often necessary to edit a 3D shape and update its corresponding implicit representation as well.
+In practice, it is often necessary to edit a 3D shape and update its corresponding implicit representation as well.
 Typically, the editing involves only a few patches.
-Therefore, to reuse the previously learned feature volumes while updating only the changed ones, we adopt the test-time optimization scheme, similar to~\cite{Park2019DeepSDF}, to only update the patch feature volumes of the edited patches with the pretrained decoder fixed.
-We also allow using the fixed pretrained decoder to fit a completely new shape, which is denoted as \textit{Patch-Grid-PT}.
-In this case, feature volumes of all patches are learnable.
+Therefore, to reuse the previously learned feature volumes while updating only the changed ones, we adopt the test-time optimization scheme similar to Park et al.~\shortcite{Park2019DeepSDF}.
+For this shape updating application, our results were obtained with 80 training iterations.
+Similar to the fitting application, the learning rate is initialized at 0.001 and decayed by a factor of 0.3 at the 65th and 72nd iterations.